-4.5 Possible new standardization initiatives
+4.5 Possible new standardisation initiatives

-Based on the overview of existing standards and the need to cover the areas being part of the Gatekeeper project, some possible initiatives for standardization that can fulfil the need for standards that can strengthen the outcomes of the Gatekeeper project can be proposed.
+Based on the overview of existing standards and the need to cover the areas being part of the GATEKEEPER project, some possible initiatives for standardisation that can fulfil the need for standards that can strengthen the outcomes of the GATEKEEPER project can be proposed.
 These are to be followed up in WP8, T8.2.
-Where needed, it will propose new and specific work items to be standardized.
+Where needed, it will propose new and specific work items to be standardised.